The Mariposa block replaces the Casa Orsola as a symbol of the struggle for housing

 Residents are demanding more measures from the authorities to restrict the activity of the funds.

-"It's a tragedy because it affects you psychologically.
-Life's slap in the face is devastating," explains Aguilar, who, since NAD's arrival, has seen half of the building's residents leave, including families with minor children.
-The remaining residents, like her, have decided to fight.
+"It's a tragedy because it affects you psychologically a lot.
+Life's slap in the face is very hard," explains Aguilar, who since NAD's arrival has seen half of the building's residents leave, including families with minors.
+The rest, like her, have decided to fight.
 They all have open legal proceedings to evict them.
-Aguilar's case is the most advanced.
-A week ago, the court ruled that NAD had the right to terminate her contract and set March 11 as the date for her eviction.
+Aguilar's is the most advanced.
+A week ago, the court ruled that NAD had the right to terminate her contract and set March 11 as the eviction date.
 But she has already appealed the ruling.

 Despite being optimistic, Aguilar admits that "it's tough fighting against an investment fund."
 "You realize that the resources the administration itself has aren't enough to stop these people," she laments.
 Regarding whether she thinks her case could become a second Casa Orsola, she's hesitant.
 Although she admits that "it's a very real possibility" that they might try to evict her one day, she says she can't picture that moment or people defending her against the Mossos d'Esquadra (Catalan police).
 She also emphasizes that the formula used by the City Council in the Casa Orsola case doesn't convince her.
 "I don't want these people to earn a single euro of public money," she stresses, and hopes that the City Council, the Generalitat (Catalan government), and the State will regulate housing in a way that makes it unprofitable for funds like NAD to carry out these kinds of operations. €20,000 in fines in Gràcia